-- 51. The 2014 application was accompanied by an agricultural appraisal that included a business plan that set out the applicants' intentions for developing the business.
+- 9.6 The temporary permission for the static caravan was therefore justified in order to allow the applicants to grow the farm business with the intention of reaching a scale where a permanent on site dwelling may be justified. - 9.7 The 2014 application was accompanied by an agricultural appraisal that included a business plan that set out the applicants' intentions for developing the business.
 This included a statement that the granting of permission for a temporary caravan would allow the applicants' previous property to be sold and proceeds invested in the farm business.
-In addition, as the farm business grows additional finance through a farm mortgage will provide sufficient capital investment. - 52.
-According to the agricultural appraisal and business plan, in 2014 the applicants owned the 10 acres at Morridge Top Farm and rented a further approximately 50 acres.
-It was also stated that the applicants owned a further 7 acres of land at Bottomhouse, but it is now known that the purchase of this land fell though some time after the appraisal was compiled so this is not in fact within the applicant's ownership.
-The business plan states that it was intended that approximately 50 acres of additional land would be taken on within the next 3 years and that this would either be rented or purchased depending on the circumstances and location. - 53.
-Also at that time, the farm comprised of 25 cattle, with the intention to grow the heard to 100 in the three year period of the temporary static caravan. - 54.
-A new agricultural appraisal of the farm business as exists today has been submitted with the current application.
+In addition, as the farm business grows additional finance through a farm mortgage will provide sufficient capital investment. - 9.8 According to the agricultural appraisal and business plan, in 2014 the applicants owned the 10 acres at Morridge Top Farm and rented a further approximately 50 acres.
+It was also stated that the applicants owned a further 7 acres of land at Bottomhouse, but it is now know that the purchase of this land fell though sometime after the appraisal was compiled so this is not in fact within the applicant's ownership.
+The business plan states that it was intended that approximately 50 acres of additional land would be taken on within the next 3 years and that this would either be rented or purchased depending on the circumstances and location.
+Also at that time, the farm comprised of 25 cattle, with the intention to grow the heard to 100 in the three year period of the temporary static caravan. - 9.9 A new agricultural appraisal of the farm business as exists today has been submitted with the current application.
 This sets out that the applicants still own just the 10 acres of land around the buildings at Morridge Top Farm, but 114 acres of land in four different land parcels are now rented.
 The total land farmed by the applicants is therefore 124 acres.
-There has therefore been a significant increase in land farmed by the applicant, but no increase in the land in ownership or in land in the immediate locality of the proposed farm workers dwelling. - 55.
-In terms of livestock numbers, the number or cattle has increased to 55.
+There has therefore been a significant increase in land farmed by the applicant, but no increase in the land in ownership or in land in the immediate locality of the proposed farm workers dwelling. - 9.10 In terms of livestock numbers, the number or cattle has increased to 55.
 This is below the anticipated increase to 100 cattle that was forecast in the 2014 business plan.
 The applicants have however developed a flock of 56 breeding sheep, which was not forecast in the previous business plan so represents an additional activity.
 Overall therefore, it is fully acknowledged that there is evidence of the farm business having developed since temporary planning permission was granted for the static caravan.
 It is however concerning that no additional land has been purchased as there is little security that the rented land will remain part of the farm business in the long term.

-56. Functional and Financial Tests
+9.11 Functional and Financial Tests